CourcelleM/OR_Finder/README.md

 # OR_Finder
 A snakemake-encapsulated bioinformatics pipeline to extract olfactory receptor genes for mammalian genomes.

-Full documentation to come !

-Feel free to contact me @ maxime.courcelle1 @ gmail.com in the meantime.
+Feel free to contact me at maxime.courcelle1 @ gmail.com in the meantime.

 # Installation
 ## Requirements